ArtanisAce/100-days-of-code/log.md

 **Thoughts:** Kind of distracted today, no more facebook opening in the middle of the session!

 **Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/movie-lists-backend)

+### Day 69: March 19, 2018

+**Today's Progress**: Went through articles and last fun fun function video

+**Thoughts:** react-router and react-transition-group can create really smooth and nice effects for web apps.
+Context might just kick out Redux in most cases, and graphQL is really awesome when you have some control over the backend.
+Houdini... seems really powerful!

+**Link to work:** -